hotosm/docs/docs/projects/future-plans.md

 mappers in mind.
 Empowering groups of people who wish to map the area they live in, and produce open data for the benefit of others.

+- **DroneTM**: collective base imagery collection using affordable drones distributed amongst a community of operators.
+- **OpenAerialMap**: a centralized repository for aerial imagery, collected from DroneTM or other sources within the aerial imagery community.
+- **fAIr**: a local geo-AI marketplace for the community to contribute feature prediction models, collectively test and rank model effectiveness, and assist the digitization effort with AI.
 - **Tasking Manager**: collaborative mapping amongst remotely distributed communities.
 - **FieldTM**: collaborative field mapping amongst local mapping groups (e.g. regional OSM chapters, or local NGOs).
-- **DroneTM**: collective base imagery collection using affordable drones distributed amongst a community of operators.
-- **fAIr**: a local geo-AI marketplace for the community to contribute feature prediction models, collectively test and rank model effectiveness, and assist the digitization effort with AI.
-- **OpenAerialMap**: a centralized repository for aerial imagery, collected from DroneTM or other sources within the aerial imagery community.
 - **Export Tool**: simple data export from OpenStreetMap, as a free service to the OSM community and mappers globally.

-## Kubernetes: Cost & Efficiency
+  Each of these tools needs continuous improvement.
+User roadmaps are available on the respective github pages

+##  Cost-efficient and optimized architecture

 - Every HOT tool should be hosted in a Kubernetes cluster.
 - This means every tool needs to be containerized and follow